JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-image-id`: The id of the Hetzner cloud image (or snapshot) to use, see [Images API](https://docs.hetzner.cloud/#resources-images-get) for how to get a list (mutually excludes `--hetzner-image`).
 - `--hetzner-server-type`: The type of the Hetzner Cloud server, see [Server Types API](https://docs.hetzner.cloud/#resources-server-types-get) for how to get a list (defaults to `cx11`).
 - `--hetzner-server-location`: The location to create the server in, see [Locations API](https://docs.hetzner.cloud/#resources-locations-get) for how to get a list.
 - `--hetzner-existing-key-path`: Use an existing (local) SSH key instead of generating a new keypair.
+If a remote key with a matching fingerprint exists, it will be used as if specified using `--hetzner-existing-key-id`, rather than uploading a new key.
 - `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
 Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#resources-ssh-keys-get) for how to get a list
 - `--hetzner-user-data`: Cloud-init based User data